Photo: Jay Mather.

 Reconstructing Routes

 Historic surveys are helpful in reconstructing routes of historic wagon roads.
 Public land surveyors were required to record local landmarks such as, roads, streams, and buildings.
 J.H.
 McClung was responsible for the first known surveys of the area in 1870.
-His maps indicate the route of the Santiam Wagon Road and include landmarks such as streams, canyons, and established trails like the Fremont Trail.
+His maps indicate the route of the Santiam Wagon Road and include landmarks such as streams, canyons, and trails.

 Today, modern LIDAR (Light Detection and Ranging) technology can be combined with historic maps and documents to reconstruct the path of the Wagon Road.
 LIDAR uses lasers to accurately map landform contours beneath any surface vegetation.